Trump pardons Edward DeBartolo Jr., former San Francisco 49ers owner

 In 1998, he pleaded guilty to failing to report a felony when he paid $400,000 to former Louisiana Gov. Edwin Edwards in exchange for a riverboat gambling license.

-The White House announced the surprise decision to reporters Tuesday.
+The White House announced the surprise decision on Tuesday.

+NFL great Jerry Rice played on three of DeBartolo’s Super Bowl-winning teams and says DeBartolo “was like that 12th man” of the great 49ers teams.

 Copyright 2020 Associated Press.
 All rights reserved.